fcapolini/modicumjs/README.md

   ]});
   ```

-  exceeding clones are discarded, missing clones are created, and existing clones are updated.
+  existing clones are updated, missing clones are created, and exceeding clones are discarded.

 ## Classes